turpaultn/DESED/README.md

 **python >= 3.6**, scaper >= 1.0.3, dcase-util >= 0.2.5, youtube-dl >= 2019.4.30, pysoundfile >= 0.10.1,
 numpy >= 1.15.4, pandas >= 0.24.0

+To use the code, clone the repo, and launch `python setup.py` in the `desed/` folder.

 ### Links
 Website: [https://project.inria.fr/desed/][website]